dkelsey/dkelsey.github.io/content/posts/i-think-its-like-this.md

 1. I started Operational Playbooks.
 2. I started to record every incident in JIRA tickets.
 3. I started Blame-Free Post Incident Reviews
-4. I started regular "sharing sessions" where I explained my understanding of how things worked - and reviewed docmentation.
+4. I started regular "sharing sessions" where I explained my understanding of how things worked - and reviewed documentation.
 5. I made initiating and continuously revising documentation part of my job.

 I did this for 3 years, not just in the last two weeks as I was heading out the door, as our directory of technology stated.